Dipapatil/ETL-using-Airflow-and-BashOperator/README.md

 Analyzed road traffic data from multiple toll plazas across different highways, each managed by distinct toll operators using varied IT systems and file formats.
 Consolidated heterogeneous data sources into a unified, standardized file for streamlined analysis and reporting.
 This project is completed on Coursera’s cloud environment

-## Tools Used: Apache Airflow, Python, Kafka
+## Tools Used: Apache Airflow, Python

 ##	Extract data from a csv file